OliverCadman/cross_tracks_ci_ms3/TESTING.md

     3. A button is also presented immediately to the user, inviting them to find tracks, using the website's 'Browse Tracks' page.

+    4. Details of the website's purpose, and how the website can be used, are featured on the website's home page.

+2. To be able to navigate the website intuitively and with ease, so that my time isn't wasted.

+    1. A navbar and footer is present on all pages of the website, with navigation links clearly presented with sufficient colour contrast.
+    2. The website's navbar is collapsible, to allow for responsivity on mobile and tablet devices.
+    3. As well as having clear navigation, the website's home page features links for the user to visit the 'Browse Tracks' or 'Register' pages.
+    4. Should a user be using a laptop or desktop device, a small login window is present to allow for ease on login.
+    5. The website's 'Browse Tracks' page features it's own navbar, with options for users to search for tracks, add tracks, or go to their profile.
+    6. Users are able to visit other user's profiles by clicking on any of the profile images featured on the track cards, in the 'Browse Tracks' page.
+    7. The 'All Tracks' section of the 'Browse Tracks' page is paginated, to minimise cognitive overload and scrolling.

+3. To view tracks without having to register, so I can determine whether the website suits my needs.

+    1. The navigation link to the 'Browse Tracks' page is present regardless of whether a user is logged in/registered or not.
+    2. The option to search for tracks is available to users (in the 'Browse Tracks' page), whether they are logged in or not.

+4. To be able to search for tracks based on different criteria (Genre, Artist Name, Year of Release), so I can search for tracks more granularly.

+    1. A search window is available on the website's 'Browse Tracks' page, enabling the user to search for tracks using the above search terms.
+    2. The search window uses AJAX to query MongoDB through the backend, allowing for instant results when a search is made, and minimizing click count.
+    3. When the search window is opened on laptop or tablet devices, the background dims through use of an opaque overlay, to allow maximum engagement with the search window.

+5. To view comments on a particular track, so I find out what other users have to say about the music and engage with the community.

+    1. In the 'Browse Tracks' page, each modal window contains a section displaying comments other users have left on tracks.
+    2. Should there be a comment left on a particular track, this is highlighted by use of a FontAwesome speech-bubble icon on the track card, along with the amount of comments a track has.

+6. To view how many likes a particular track has, so I can determine which tracks are popular.

+    1. Each track card in the 'Browse Tracks' page features a FontAwesome star icon, accompanied by the amount of likes a track has (if any).

+### Returning Visitors

+1. To be able to write and edit comments on tracks which have been shared by others, so I can communicate and build relationships with other users of the website.

+    1. If a user is logged in, a form is featured on each track modal in the 'Browse Tracks' page, allowing them to leave a comment.
+    2. A user's comment is accompanied with FontAwesome edit and trash icons, allowing the user to edit their comment (from within the comment window) or delete their comment.
+    3. Timestamps accompany every comment, to inform the user of when the comment was submitted.

+2. The details of users who share a particular track to be clearly visible, so I can browse their profile and find out more about their musical tastes.

+    1. Every track card featured in the 'Browse Tracks' page features the name of the user who submitted the track at the bottom of the card, along with the user's profile image.
+This image is clickable, and will take the user to the relevant profile upon clicking.
+    2. User details are also featured at the top level in all track modals, in the 'Browse Tracks' page.

+3. To be able to Add, Edit and Delete my own profile, so I can manage my personal information with ease.

+    1. Full CRUD functionality is present, allowing the user to register themselves to the website.
+    2. After registering, a form is presented to the user, inviting them to submit further details such as name, age, description and 'artist' status.

+4. To be able to Add, Edit and Delete my own track information, so I can share tracks with other users of the website.

+    1. Full CRUD functionality is present, enabling the user to Add, Edit or Delete their tracks.
+    2. The user can edit/delete their track either from the 'Browse Tracks' page, or from their own profile page, maximising intuition and ease of use.

+5. To be able to save/like tracks which I come across when browsing, so they are saved to my profile.

+    1. Each track card featured in the 'Browse Tracks' page features a FontAwesome saw, which the user can click to like and save a track.
+    2. The FontAwesome icon changes from an outlined star to a star with colour fill, to give feedback to the user that the track is liked.
+    3. Further feedback is given through the increment of the likes count, which accompanies the colour fill of the FontAwesome star.
+    4. The like button uses AJAX, to allow for feedback without refreshing the page, allowing for better UX.
+    5. All liked tracks are displayed on their own profile, so the user can browse their liked tracks at will.

+6. To be able to contact the site owner, so I can leave feedback.

+    1. A contact page is present, and linked in the footer section of each page of the website.

+7. To be able to reset my password so I can access the website if I forget my password.

+    Unfortunately, the functionality to fulfill this user story hasn't been successfully implemented.
+This issue is in regards to the JSON web token (JWT), which is needed to provide authentication when resetting the password, by determining if the user who is resetting the password is the same user who requested the password reset.

+    Though functionality was successfully in place to send the user an email containing the JWT in the URL, as well as a link taking the user back to the website's 'Reset Password' page, the developer ran into issues when testing the reset-password form.
+Upon submission of the form, the user would taken to a 404 page, and the form is not submitted.
+The developer examined the view which handles the form input, and couldn't find the particular bug which was causing this issue.
+Unfortunately, a solution to the bug has not yet been discovered.
+    It is the developer's intention to rectify this error as soon as possible.

+### Musicians

+As a musician using the website, I want...

+1. To be able to display that I am an artist to other users of the platform, so I can market myself and grow my fanbase.

+    1. When filling the form in the website's 'Build Profile' page, a checkbox is present along with the text content 'Are you an Artist?'.
+       The user can check this checkbox to display their artist status.
+    2. A user's 'artist' status is displayed on their profile, next to their profile image.

+2. To display my artist status on track cards, so users can easily find tracks added by me.

+    1. If a track that is featured on the 'Browse Tracks' page is added by a user with 'artist' status, this is displayed in the footer section of the track cards.

+3. View how many 'likes' my tracks have, so I can determine how well my fanbase is growing.

+    Unfortunately, due to the time taken to develop the other features of the website, the developer was unable to navigate the database effectively, in order to aggregate and lookup the 'likes' field in all relevant documents in the MongoDB 'tracks' collection, to display the information on the front-end.
+It is the developers intention to implement this functionality as soon as possible.